Stellar triples with chemically homogeneously evolving inner binaries: The origin of each evolutionary channel

 Triples of the no post-MS MT channel in the left panel of Fig. \ref{fig:grid_z0d005} have initial outer orbits $a_{\rm{out}}\gtrsim 2000$-$3000\ R_{\odot}$.
 Their initial tertiary mass is also typically outside of the range of $\sim$8-25 $M_{\odot}$, such that the system does not dissociate due to SN kicks.
 As we shown in the next subsection, three-body dynamics are not important for the evolution of these systems.

 In left panel of Fig. \ref{fig:uter_perti_types_z_high}, we show the inital pericenter ($a_{\rm outer,ZAMS}$) distribution of the entire CHE triple population for each evolutionary channel at Z = 0.005.
-As it can be seen, the range of initial pericenters are in agreement with those shown in Fig. \ref{fig:grid_z0d005} for all channels except for the unbound systems (since for the unbound systems, the outer eccentricity plays a crucial role, as explained in section \ref{subsec:unbound_systems}, and in the grid we assume circular outer orbits).
-This again confirms that the parameters of the tertiary star play the most important role in determining the evolutionary path of a CHE triple.
+As it can be seen, the range of initial pericenters are in agreement with those shown in Fig. \ref{fig:grid_z0d005} for all channels except for the unbound systems This again confirms that the parameters of the tertiary star play the most important role in determining the evolutionary path of a CHE triple.
 As shown in left panel of Fig. \ref{fig:uter_perti_types_z_high}, the range of $a_{\rm outer,ZAMS}$ of systems with TMT episodes increases with decreasing metallicity.
 At lower metallicity, the stellar winds are weaker and consequently, the outer orbit widens less.
 Therefore, the maximum $a_{\rm outer,ZAMS}$ at which the tertiary stars can still fill their Roche-lobes also increases with decreasing metallicity.